banzai-io/resetty/README.md

 `r'\/?(.+)?\/reset\/?'`

 # Last step
 Set your local settings and build your container or pip install.
+Also, run your migrations.